Physician and Institutional Research Disclosure Reports

 The Physician Disclosure report published in this site covers payments and transfers of value to US-based physicians starting January 1, 2011.
 The Institutional Research Payments report covers the period of time starting with the second quarter of 2011.
 The Speaker report covers payments to US-based physicians from January 1, 2010 through December 31, 2010.
-The Open Payments report includes data from August 1, 2013 through December 31, 2013 and CMS will release the data publicly by September 30, 2014.
+The Open Payments report includes data from August 1, 2013 through December 31, 2014.

 How frequently will payment data be updated?

 These reports will be updated on a quarterly basis, within 90 days following the quarter close.
 Because of delayed reconciliation for certain indirect payments involving third-party vendors, some payments and transfers of value may not be included until a later reporting cycle.
 CMS will update the Open Payments reports on at least an annual basis, with occasional non-scheduled data refreshes to be determined by CMS.